 Arrayed against them are those who argue that there is a meta-physical force in the universe that animates all life, a force that cannot be reduced to mechanical explanations.
 Religious fundamentalists argue that the metaphysical force is God.

-(This is obviously an over-simplification of the debate that is at least as old as Classical Greece and has many names and versions; if you want to check out a sophisticated summary, see the Stanford Encyclopedia of Philosophy entry, “Reductionism in Biology“)
+(This is obviously an over-simplification of the debate that is at least 2500 years old and has many names and versions; if you want to check out a sophisticated summary, see the Stanford Encyclopedia of Philosophy entry, “Reductionism in Biology“)

 Quantum weirdness invades our world